HerrMotz/bachelor-thesis/publication/main.typ

 ]*/

 == Background <problem_heading>
-Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actionally asking for) and, finally, 7. inferring an answer from the retrieved facts.
+Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actually asking for) and, finally, 7. inferring an answer from the retrieved facts.
 This process can be tedious, but, gladly, many of these steps have been facilitated by generations before us.
 May it be in the form of letterpress, libraries, a librarian, the world wide web (WWW), a search engine and so forth --- we can rely on an _infrastructure for knowledge_.

 The present internet search engines use a refined mix of network and metadata analysis as well as natural language processing (NLP) to identify the most relevant results to a topic.
 The World Wide Web also includes large websites like Wikipedia, which, similar to a printed encyclopedia, provide information in natural language.
 Depending on the topic being discussed, an entry usually shows a certain structure.
 Entries about individuals typically include their dates of birth and death, while entries about monuments most commonly provide information about their architect, location, and year of construction, among other details.
-The fundamental idea of _Wikibase_#footnote[https://wikiba.se/, also note that there were similar approches, such as #link("https://en.wikipedia.org/wiki/Freebase_(database)")[Freebase]] is to enable the user to strictly formalise such semi-structured articles, so that its contents are annotated to be machine-readable.
+The fundamental idea of _Wikibase_#footnote[https://wikiba.se/, also note that there were similar approaches, such as #link("https://en.wikipedia.org/wiki/Freebase_(database)")[Freebase]] is to enable the user to strictly formalise such semi-structured articles, so that its contents are annotated to be machine-readable.

 The idea of formalising knowledge is not new.
 The field of formal ontology revolves around the creation of theories on how to model an arbitrary domain, such as the world we live in.
 One concrete formal ontology defines a theory about the workings of a concrete domain.
 It allows for the definition of i.e. names, categories, properties and relationships between any of those.
 The use of ontologies presents a two-fold advantage: Any statement within an ontology is expressed in clearly interpretable terms, because it can be viewed independently of any natural language constructs.
 The difficulty with formal ontologies, however, is anticipating all (or at least most) things and relations that need to be represented in advance.
 Therefore, ontologies require careful deliberation and their genesis usually goes by the saying: "Many cooks spoil the broth".
 In contradiction, collaboration between domain experts and ontology engineers is an existential necessity.